 Rua do Zaire 17C

-As one of top-rated restaurants in Lisbon on Trip Advisor, we felt we had to stop in at Leo.
+Because it is one of the top-rated restaurants in Lisbon on Trip Advisor, we felt we had to stop in at Leo.
 If you’re craving authentic northern Indian food, Leo does do it well — but not so well that they deserve all the accolades.
 The selection of vegan items was very limited and we assume that everything was prepared with ghee (so not vegan at all!).

 We’ve eaten similar Indian meals all over Europe (and even in Vietnam).
 Probably not worth the trip unless you’re dying for a curry.